GFL Round 15 Lara vs Bell Park Netball

 However, the challenge doesn’t end there.
 Emma’s competitive spirit prevails as she set her sights on achieving more this year.
 Emma states, “I am wanting to bring back the gold instead of the silver!”.

-If there are any players looking to play in any of the AFL Barwon All Abilities Netball Competitions, please contact AFL Barwon Head of Netball, Sophie Allison (This email address is being protected from spambots.
-You need JavaScript enabled to view it.).
+If there are any players looking to play in any of the AFL Barwon All Abilities Netball Competitions, please contact AFL Barwon Head of Netball, Sophie Allison (

 Author: Nina Hyde